 We will measure your visual acuity on a letter chart and examine the optic nerve at the back of your eye using a magnifying lens and a slit lamp microscope.
 We may also use a special contact lens (gonioscopy lens) to screen people who may be at risk of angle-closure glaucoma.

 Tonometry is the measurement of intraocular pressure.
-There are several instruments to measure intraocular pressure, such as applanation tonometers, non-contact (puff) tonometers and rebound tonometers.
+Several instruments measure intraocular pressure, such as applanation tonometers, non-contact (puff) tonometers, and rebound tonometers.

-Intraocular pressures are generally higher in people with thicker corneas, and lower in those with thin corneas.
-Your eye care practitioner may also measure the thickness of your cornea using similar instruments to determine the accuracy of the pressure measurements.
+Intraocular pressures are generally higher in people with thicker corneas and lower in those with thin corneas.
+Your eye care practitioner may also measure the thickness of your cornea using similar instruments to determine the pressure measurements’ accuracy.

-Intraocular pressures can vary by about 3-6mmHg over the course of a day.
-Intraocular pressures are highest in the early hours of the morning, and lowest at the end of the day.
+Intraocular pressures can vary by about 3-6mmHg over a day.
+Intraocular pressures are highest in the morning’s early hours and lowest at the end of the day.
 Your eye care practitioner may recommend a drink water test to evaluate the extent of variation.
-This test involves drinking about 1L of water to simulate peak intraocular pressure and determine the efficacy of the drainage pathway of the eye (known as the trabecular meshwork).
+This test involves drinking about 1L of water to simulate peak intraocular pressure and determine the efficacy of the eye’s drainage pathway (known as the trabecular meshwork).